KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 1. Use machine learning to classify the music tracks into categories according to the emotions.
 2. According to the dominant emotion of the user, for example stress, the application will create a playlist  of songs that reduces stress (Classified using ML).
 3. Emotiv Android SDK is going to be released in the future.
-One released, the Emotiv headset can directly connect to the mobile application.
+Once released, the Emotiv headset can directly connect to the mobile application.
 4. Integrate and combine features from Fitbit API with the performance metrics and power band readings from the Emotiv headset.

 # References